Home

 Trip View

-The Trip view is a popup that slides in from the right and shows your current trip's stats with three control buttons: Start / Pause, Reset, and Switch Trip A↔B. It's reachable in two ways:
+The Trip view is a popup that slides in from the right and shows your current trip's stats with three control buttons: Start / Pause, Reset, and Switch Trip A↔B. It's reachable in a few ways:

 Touch — Indicators Trip Column